-Can probiotics help with acne or spots?
+Can live cultures help with acne or spots?

 As a health professional you are probably already aware that acne and spots are caused by toxins in the body.
 Acne-causing toxins can build up due to factors such as air pollution, overactive hormones, and largely, from dysbiosis.